 From an early age Baker derived great satisfaction through singing and in particular, has a vivid memory of receiving an enthusiastic round of applause after performing a solo in front of her Grade 2 class.
 She soon began to welcome any opportunity to sing at social gatherings.
 As a teen, she took up guitar lessons and would accompany herself singing both folk and contemporary songs in variety shows while she began to dabble in song writing.
 Performing with the concert and stage bands during high school further developed her appreciation for jazz and swing and exposed her to larger audiences.
 At 17, Baker joined a Dixie Land Jazz band as lead singer and was thrilled to begin earning money for doing something she loved.
 These opportunities provided her with an excellent musical foundation upon which she would continue to build throughout her formative years.

 To broaden her vocal abilities, Baker was keen to sing diverse styles of music so when the opportunity arose to front an established Toronto based pop/rock band, only one year after completing high school, she seized it.
 Six nights a week, through the smoke and lights, Baker belted out songs made popular by artists such as Ann Wilson, Patti Smith, Linda Ronstadt and Chrissie Hynde while adjusting to her new life on the road.
 The popular band played "A-Circuit" nightclubs throughout Ontario, Quebec and as far east as Newfoundland.
 The experience proved to be both exhilarating and exhausting and ultimately would take its toll on Baker's vocal cords.
 After a few years of touring with the sought-after act and with no signs of getting a big break, Baker decided to temporarily step away from the business.
-Her first priority was to enroll in vocal lessons to learn how to strengthen and protect her voice so that she could safely return to singing.
-Her second priority was to find some balance in her life so that she could continue to be involved in the music business on a semi-professional basis without having to rely entirely upon it for a living.
-To do this she would need to find something to fall back on.
+Her first priority was to enroll in vocal lessons to learn how to strengthen and protect her voice so that she could safely return to singing, however, this time it would be on a semi-professional basis.
+That meant find something to fall back on.

 Baker picked up an administrative position with a law firm and after some much-needed rest formed a new band that would perform on a weekends only.
 This allowed her the flexibility she needed and gave her time to focus on songwriting.
 In the early 90's she co-wrote her first album "On the Rox" made up of 10 original songs that contained elements of both folk and rock music.
 The album was well received, and Baker enjoyed travelling throughout south-eastern Ontario promoting the CD and widening her fan base.
 She continued performing for another four years before recognizing that the clock was ticking and it was time to start a family.
 In 1995, only a year after her son was born, Baker hooked up with long time friend, Harold Roobol, and formed the children's entertainment group "H & S Express".
 This project allowed her to stay active in the music scene while avoiding the late nights that went hand in hand with the bar circuit.
 With her son often in tow, the 4-piece group travelled to schools and festivals performing popular children's songs by such Canadian artists as Fred Penner, Raffi and Sharon, Lois and Bram.
 This alliance would lead to the release of a second album for Baker entitled "Back to School".
 The group enjoyed performing regularly for just shy of twenty years and in 2015 was inducted into the Brockville and Area Music & Performing Arts Hall of Fame.